 Goodwill acquired in a business combination is not amortized and is assessed for impairment annually or more frequently if events or changes in circumstances indicate the asset might be impaired.
 We use October 1 as our annual valuation date for our impairment assessment.
 In 2011, we adopted amended guidance that provides an option to first assess qualitative factors to determine whether it is necessary to perform a quantitative goodwill impairment test.
-We assessed the totality of events and circumstances as of October 1, 2011 and determined that a quantitative goodwill impairment tests as of October 1, 2010 and 2009, and determined that no impairment had occurred.
+We assessed the totality of events and circumstances as of October 1, 2011 and determined that a quantitative goodwill impairment test was not necessary, and no goodwill impairment had occurred.
+We performed a quantitative goodwill impairment tests as of October 1, 2010 and 2009, and determined that no impairment had occurred.